 In an obituary from the Berry Campbell Gallery, which represented Godwin, she was described as a “playful raconteur and a passionate advocate for women in the arts.”
 Godwin was also legendary at VCUarts, where her rebellious spirit led to a change in the dress code for women.
 Her story, told below, was originally shared in 2018 as part of the VCUarts 90th anniversary commemoration.

 Yet, Godwin’s rebellious streak truly began in the early 1950s when she was a student at Richmond Professional Institute, the predecessor to VCU.
-That’s where she became known for a humble protest that changed the School of Art forever.
+That’s where she became known for a humble protest that changed the school forever.

-Every day, Godwin had to sprint between classes, all due to a policy about student attire.
-Godwin was allowed to work in jeans during her morning studio class.
-But lunch was a different story; no woman at RPI could wear jeans in the cafeteria.
+Godwin could often be found sprinting between classes, due to a policy on student attire.
+While she was allowed to wear jeans in her morning studio class, lunch was a different story.
+No woman at RPI could wear jeans in the cafeteria.
 To follow the rules, Godwin would run from her class on Franklin Street to her room in Ritter-Hickok House, change into a skirt and hurry to the cafeteria for a truncated lunch.
 Then she’d return to Ritter-Hickok to change back into jeans before heading back to Franklin Street for her sculpture class.

 “I thought this just didn’t quite make sense!”
 Godwin later said in a 2012 interview with VMFA curator Sarah Eckhardt.
 “And I decided that I didn’t think that was such a good idea.
 So, [one day,] I wore, straight from my class, jeans, and had a 20-minute lunch instead of a 10-minute lunch.”

-A young woman from one of Godwin’s classes spotted her in jeans in the cafeteria and reported her to the dean.
-Margaret Johnson, then the dean of women at RPI, called Godwin to her office and inquired with a laugh, “Judith what have you done now?”
+A young woman from one of Godwin’s classes spotted her in jeans in the cafeteria and reported her to Margaret Johnson, then the dean of women at RPI.
+Johnson called Godwin to her office and inquired with a laugh, “Judith what have you done now?”

 The young student explained her reasoning: the hassle of changing clothes multiple times a day was very hard for someone who lives several blocks from class.
 Johnson agreed that Godwin’s situation was unfair and soon the university’s dress code was changed to allow women to wear jeans outside of the studio.